studio-tapi/Wren.NET/README.md

 - Added an `ObjPrimitive` class that wraps a C# `object` in a wren class.
 - Added `public delegate IEnumerator PrimitiveCoroutine(WrenVM vm, Obj[] args, int stackStart, WrenVM.SuccessRef succeeded);` that works like `bool Primitive(...)` but is a unity coroutine.
-- Added `IEnumerator InterpretCoroutines` that runs the wren interpreter as a unity coroutine.
+- Added `IEnumerator InterpretCoroutines` to WrenVM that runs the wren interpreter as a unity coroutine.

 ## Wren.NET is a small scripting language written in C#, based on https://github.com/munificent/wren